james-bowman/blog/content/post/cd-pipeline-for-blogging.md

 [Wercker] is a hosted [Continuous Integration](http://www.thoughtworks.com/continuous-integration)/[Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) service that has a growing community developing reusable build and deployment pipelines.
 It has existing Hugo and GitHub Pages integrations built by the Werker community making it ideal for my needs.

-Wercker is free to sign up for an account and you can sign up with your GitHub account (in fact I had to do this in order to grant my wercker account with the appropriate access/permission to my GitHub repositories).

-Once registered, ensure that your account profile is connected to your Git account.
+Wercker is free to sign up for an account and you can sign up with your GitHub account.
+Once registered, ensure that your account profile is connected to your GitHub account.
 This can be achieved by clicking on your icon in the top right hand corner of the screen and then selecting `settings`.
 Then select `Git connections` to connect your GitHub account.

 Now we can setup our pipeline by creating a new application.
 Select `Create` and select `Application`.
 Work through the process of setting up a new application selecting GitHub as the Git provider, and choosing 'blog' as the repository.
 Select yourself as the owner and configure access so that `wercker will checkout the code without using an SSH key`.
 Finally uncheck the `Docker enabled` checkbox and click next step.
 You can finally choose whether to make your pipeline public or private.
 This is a personal choice and has no impact on how things work.
 Werker will now start building your code.